 It may seem like a cliché, but there are things you can do to prevent damaging your skin.
-Many of the visible signs of aging are caused by external factors that you can at least partially control.
+Many of the visible effects are caused by external factors that you can at least partially control.

-These actions may be the easiest and least expensive things you can do to prevent damage to your skin, gain a more youthful appearance, and build a strong foundation for your pro-active natural skin care.
+These actions may be the easiest and least expensive things you can do to beautify your skin and build a strong foundation for your proactive natural skin care.
 Not to mention, creating a buzz about your new looks.

 - Avoid or minimize damage from hot water and chlorine.
 Although taking baths and showers may seem like it's health-promoting and relaxing, your skin may disagree – especially if you have chlorinated water, which is almost certainly the case (unless your water comes from a well).

 Chlorine causes oxidative damage.
 The hotter the water, the more potential for damage – because the rate of chemical reactions increases with temperature.
 Hot water may cause your skin to age faster.